peterjc/thapbi-pict/docs/worked_example.rst

 Finally, the sequence in the FASTA file is written as a single line in upper case.
 With standard FASTA line wrapping at 60 or 80 characters, the ITS1 sequences would need a few lines each.
-However, they are still short enough that having them one one line without line breaks is no hardship - and it is *extremely* helpful for simple tasks like using ``grep`` to look for a particular sequence fragment at the command line.
+However, they are still short enough that having them on one line without line breaks is no hardship - and it is *extremely* helpful for simple tasks like using ``grep`` to look for a particular sequence fragment at the command line.